manips-sai-org/OpenSai/tutorials/docs/1_pendulum.md

 ## Make gravity act on the pendulum
 As mentioned before, the world file defines the world gravity, set to -9.81 in the vertical direction here.
 However it does not affect the pendulum.
 This is because the simulation implements gravity compensation for the robot models by default.
 The reason for that is that when using an actual robot arm, gravity compensation is in general already habdled internally by the robot, and the controller we implement should therefore not perform gravity compensation.
 So we want our controller in simulation not to have to do gravity compensation either.

-In order to let the simulation know that we don't want it to do the robot gravity compensation, we will need to modify the SAI config file `tuto_config_folder/xml_files/1_pendulum.xml`. and add the following inside the `simvizConfiguration` tag:
+In order to let the simulation know that we don't want it to do the robot gravity compensation, we will need to modify the OpenSai config file `tuto_config_folder/xml_files/1_pendulum.xml`. and add the following inside the `simvizConfiguration` tag:
 ```
 <simParameters enableGravityCompensation="false" />
 ```